 Students will design a robot according to specifications for the functions and tasks the robot needs to complete.
 This will involve many critical features of the robot needed to meet the specified requirements.
-The course will cover the entire design process, such as defining the problem, researching and designing, creating a prototype, building a robot, programming and testing and, finally, the evaluation of the robot design to the specifications.
-Prerequisites: AMT110, AMT115; AMT120
+The course will cover the entire design processes, such as defining the problem, researching and designing, creating a prototype, building a robot, programming and testing and, finally, the evaluation of the robot design to the specifications.
+Prerequisite: MATH090M with a grade of "C" or better.

-SOC109 Contemporary Social Problems
+SOCI109M Contemporary Social Problems

 Students study contemporary American social problems from sociological perspectives.
 They discuss the nature, causes and potential solutions to these problems by applying sociological analysis.
 Topics may vary and include: poverty; culture; immigration; education; crime and deviance; health and the economy.
 A service learning option may be available in some sections.
-Prerequisite: placement into ENGL110.
-(Fulfills Social Science requirement).
+Prerequisite: Placement into ENGL110M.
+(Fulfills Social Science requirement.)
 Offered every semester.

-SOC110 Sociology
+SOCI110M Sociology

 This course is an introduction to fundamental theories and concepts of sociology.
 It examines various social institutions and probes multifaceted dimensions of social issues and events.
 It also explores collective behavior and social movements.
-Prerequisite: placement into ENGL110.
-(Fulfills Social Science requirement).
+Prerequisite: Placement into ENGL110M.
+(Fulfills Social Science requirement.)
 Offered every semester.